Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Did you know the color of your car can impact how fast it depreciates?
 White, black, silver and gray cars remain popular and are better at maintaining value.
-On the same note, you might find it harder to find a buyer for your fluorescent orange pride and joy.
+On the same note, you might find it harder to find a buyer for your fluorescent orange dream car.
 Keep this in mind if you’re ever toying with the idea of buying a vehicle — or painting the one you currently have — a bold color.

 Buy used or lease

 Buying a slightly used vehicle, even if it’s just a year old, can help you avoid some of the costs of depreciation.
-The previous owner will have already taken the biggest hit, so you’ll reduce the amount you lose in value.
+That’s because a new vehicle can lose up to 30% of its value by the end of the first year after you buy it.
+Buying a slightly used car means that you let the previous owner soak up most of those depreciation costs, which reduces the amount you lose in value.